Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic06/topic6_feature_engineering_feature_selection.md

 revgc.search(list(zip(df.latitude, df.longitude)))
 ```

-When working with geoсoding, we must not forget that addresses may contain typos, which makes the data cleaning step necessary.
+When working with geocoding, we must not forget that addresses may contain typos, which makes the data cleaning step necessary.
 Coordinates contain fewer misprints, but its position can be incorrect due to GPS noise or bad accuracy in places like tunnels, downtown areas, etc. If the data source is a mobile device, the geolocation may not be determined by GPS but by WiFi networks in the area, which leads to holes in space and teleportation.
 While traveling along in Manhattan, there can suddenly be a WiFi location from Chicago.

 > WiFi location tracking is based on the combination of SSID and MAC-addresses, which may correspond to different points e.g. federal provider standardizes the firmware of routers up to MAC-address and places them in different cities.
 Even a company's move to another office with its routers can cause issues.